On this page

 Hydrogen Energy Supply Chain Pilot Project

 The Australian and Victorian Governments are supporting a world-first project to produce hydrogen in Victoria and export it to Japan.
-The Hydrogen Energy Supply Chain Pilot Project will run from 2018 to 2021 to test the supply chain from Australia to Japan.
+The Hydrogen Energy Supply Chain Pilot Project tests the supply chain from Australia to Japan.

-A successful pilot project will be a first step towards establishing a commercial hydrogen production and export industry.
+This pilot project will contribute to growing Australia’s hydrogen industry.
+A successful pilot will be an important step towards establishing a commercial hydrogen production and export industry.

-The project will deliver significant economic benefits to Australia.
-It will also build on Australia’s long-standing and productive relationships with Japan.
+- build on Australia’s long-standing and productive relationships with Japan

-The decision to move to commercial production will be made in the 2020s and operations would be established in the 2030s.
-This will depend on the successful completion of the pilot, regulatory approvals, community backing and demand for hydrogen.
+The decision to move to commercial production will be made in the 2020s, with operations targeted in the 2030s.

 - The Prime Minister announced the project on 12 April 2018